Future-House/paper-qa/README.md

 2. Create a new API key [here](https://www.zotero.org/settings/keys/new) and set it as the environment variable `ZOTERO_API_KEY`.
    - The key will need read access to the library.

-With this, we can download papers from our library and add them to PaperQA:
+With this, we can download papers from our library and add them to PaperQA2:

 ```python
 from paperqa import Docs